-FRM compliancy Ranking Sensor and support Comments Low Bx airborne radar ka-band altimeter These measurements are important to validate the KaKu snow depth estimation techniques and prepare for CRISTAL.
-Unfortunately the processing and the results remain largely uncertain due to R&D limitation and lack of FRM on SD data. С Upward looking sonar from submarine Coming from declassified military data: the positions are very approximative (we only have access to the starting and ending positions of the few days trip) and we cannot expect recent data.
+FRM compliancy Ranking Sensor and support Comments Low Вх airborne radar ka-band altimeter These measurements are important to validate the KaKu snow depth estimation techniques and prepare for CRISTAL.
+Unfortunately, the processing and the results remain largely uncertain due to R&D limitation and lack of FRM on SD data. С Upward looking sonar from submarine Coming from declassified military data: the positions are very approximative (we only have access to the starting and ending positions of the few days trip) and we cannot expect recent data.
 They remain important for the full exploitation of older satellite missions (ERS1&2, Envisat).
-Not compliant С Visual SIT observations from ships Mainly from the ASPECT program.
+Not compliant C Visual SIT observations from ships C Optical/IR images not fully geolocated Mainly from the ASPECT program.
 High uncertainties and low traceability on individual measurements, as the observation depends on the observer.
-In addition, the ships preference thinnest sea ice passages tends to bias low the sea ice thickness distribution.
-These data are nevertheless important as they are the only data available in Antarctic. С Optical/IR images not fully geolocated Such images cannot be used in a systematic way for sea ice surface classification.
-It is of use, but cannot be classified as FRM.
+In addition, the ships preference thinnest sea ice passages tend to bias low the sea ice thickness distribution.
+These data are nevertheless important as they are the only data available in Antarctic.
+Such images cannot be used in a systematic way for sea ice surface classification.
+It is of use but cannot be classified as FRM.

-Ref NOV-FE-0899-NT-051
+Ref NOV-FE-1464-NT-046

-Issue 4 Date 31/03/23
+Issue 1 Date 26/11/24

-Rev 1 Date 17/04/23
+Rev 0 Date 26/11/24

+Dago 24/

-Page 21/ 32
+Page 35